Kanbaneon/kanbaneon-lite/README.md

 <hr/>

+# THIS REPO IS DEPRECATED AND https://kanbaneon-lite.netlify.app/ IS NOW HOSTED FROM A MONO REPO https://github.com/Kanbaneon/kanbaneon

  - Easy and Fast Drag And Drop Kanban Card
  - Attractive UI/UX design
  - No DOM element for Kanban